maxy808/voice-agent-zyter/appointment_agent/README.md

 Before changing any appointments, the agent asks: **“Is this safe, or do we need urgent care?”**

 - **RED (Urgent)**
-  - Signs: chest pain, trouble breathing, wound opening, very high fever, severe pain
+  - Signs: chest pain, shortness of breath, incision opening, high fever ≥ 101.5°F, severe pain ≥ 8
   - Action: Tell patient to go to ER / alert nurse immediately.
 Do not schedule.

 - **ORANGE (Concerning)**
-  - Signs: low fever, swelling, blood sugar > 300, dizziness, moderate pain
+  - Signs: low fever (99.5–101.4°F), swelling/redness, blood sugar > 300, dizziness, moderate pain 5–7
   - Action: A nurse will call today.
 System can “hold” a slot temporarily.

 - **GREEN (Safe)**
-  - Routine, non-urgent needs
+  - Routine scheduling, mild/no symptoms
   - Action: Proceed with scheduling

 ### 3. Rules Before Booking (Policy Gates)